franciskershaw/festiviews/README.md

 * [InVision:](https://www.invisionapp.com/) Used to create all of my wireframes at the beginning of the development process.
 * [JSHint:](https://jshint.com/) Checked my javascript code was valid and error free.
 * [PEP8Online:](http://pep8online.com/) Confirmed that my Python code complied to PEP8 standards.
-* [TinyJPG:](https://tinyjpg.com/) Service used to compress hero images and help with site performance
+* [TinyJPG:](https://tinyjpg.com/) Service used to compress background images and help with site performance
 * [Trello:](https://trello.com/) Used to split all tasks into several sprints, to help bring the development process in line with agile principles.
 * [W3C CSS Validation Service:](https://jigsaw.w3.org/css-validator/) Confirmed that my CSS is legal.
 * [W3C Markup Validation Service:](https://validator.w3.org/) Confirmed that my HTML code is legal.